Ten Important Facts That You Should Know About A Call To Action On A Website

-You need to include a call to action at the end of your blog post to make this happen.
-You can do this by changing the heading, including a link that takes viewers to an offer.
+You must include a call to action at the end of your blog post to make this happen.
+You can change the heading, including a link that takes viewers to an offer.

 You can load the file you want them to download by linking to it from within the post (see image below), or you can include a call to action in the post itself (see image below).

 If you include a link in the body of your post, this link will point right back to your download, but if you choose to have a call to action in the post, this will direct viewers to download the workbook.

 Since day one, the infographic (i-phrase) has been our hallmark content play for our blog and social channels.

 We were able to design, create, and promote all our infographics over this time because we produced them to gather more free content.

 You might notice a trend here: nearly all of the infographics we’ve produced over the last year have included a call to action at the end.

 This goal was the main focus of our last (and successful) infographic project.
 The goal was to share valuable data and visually exciting insights about local search trends.